joshua1996/cached_network_svg_image/README.md

 ### Parameters 📋

-- `imageUrl`: The URL of the SVG image. 🌐
 - `cacheKey`: A custom cache key to use for the image. 🔑
 - `placeholder`: A widget to display while the image is loading. ⏳
 - `errorWidget`: A widget to display if the image fails to load. ❌